P99/InFootball/README.md

-Welcome to InFootball
+# Welcome to InFootball

-### Getting started
+Introduction

+#### Index:
-- [Installation](installation) Step-by-step instructions to get InFootball running on your computer
+- [Installation](#installation): Step-by-step instructions to get InFootball running on your computer

+## High level view

+Todo: Explain the main functionalities here

+## Organization

+- models: Describe the objects found in the database
+- passport: Security handling & authentication
+- public: All files from external sources
+- views: A set of .jade templates and pieces of JavaScript
+- server.js: Entry point of the application

+## Dependencies

+### Node.js packages:
+- Express: Backbone of the web server
+- Passport: Handle authentification (later with Twitter and Facebook)
+- Jade: Allow to template pieces of HTML so they can be re-used across the site
+- Socket.OI: Wrapper against websockets (handles namespaces and rooms)

 ## Installation